lightning/bolts/02-peer-protocol.md

 `max_accepted_htlcs` limits the number of outstanding HTLCs the other node can offer.

-`feerate_per_kw` indicates the initial fee rate by 1000-weight (i.e. 1/4 the more normally-used 'fee rate per kilobyte') that this side will pay for commitment and HTLC transactions, as described in [BOLT #3](03-transactions.md#fee-calculation) (this can be adjusted later with an `update_fee` message).
+`feerate_per_kw` indicates the initial fee rate in satoshi per 1000-weight (i.e. 1/4 the more normally-used 'satoshi per 1000 vbytes') that this side will pay for commitment and HTLC transactions, as described in [BOLT #3](03-transactions.md#fee-calculation) (this can be adjusted later with an `update_fee` message).